khanlou/Meridian/Documentation/01 - Installation.md

 # 01 - Installation

-Meridian uses Swift Package manage for installation.
+Meridian uses Swift Package Manager for installation.

 Add Meridian as a dependency for your package: